Action Basics

 You can create multiple connections to the same action.
 This is necessary when there is more than one condition that can result in the script ending up at the target action.
 Instead of adding a copy of the target action to the script once for each condition, you can create three branches that all end at the same action.

-In the following image, you can see an example of a script with three branches that go from the Hours action to the Hangup action.
-Each branch has a different conditions to address three scenarios where the contact center is closed.
+In the following image, you can see an example of a script with three branches that all end at the HANGUP action.
+Each branch addresses a different scenario based on the results of the HOURS action.

 Connectors